determined-ai/determined/docs/reference/deploy/master-config-reference.rst

 ``name``
 ========

 Optional.
 Specifies the resource manager's name.
-Defaults to ``default`` if no name is specified, or Kubernetes installations, if you specify additional resource managers, the names of all resource managers on the cluster must be unique.
+Defaults to ``default`` if not specified.
+For Kubernetes installations with additional resource managers, ensure unique names for all resource managers in the cluster.

 ``metadata``
 ============